Rhodes College: Mock trial

 Rhodes College provides an undergraduate mock trial program that has won four national championships and participated in ten national final rounds.
 The program was founded in 1986 by Professor Marcus Pohlmann.
 Rhodes qualified to the American Mock Trial Association's National Championship tournament every year since its inception (a national record) until 2021, with thirty-two top ten or Honorable Mention finishes and over one hundred and thirty All-American attorney and witness awards.

 Buckman Hall houses a replica courtroom used by the teams for practicing.
 Every spring, Rhodes hosts one of the nine AMTA Opening Round Championship tournaments in the Shelby County Courthouse in downtown Memphis.
 The program also hosts an informal invitational scrimmage tournament in Buckman Hall every autumn.

 Greek system

 There are a number of social fraternities and sororities at Rhodes.
-The sororities include Delta Delta Delta, Chi Omega, Kappa Delta, Alpha Omicron Pi, Sigma Gamma Rho, Alpha Kappa Alpha, and Zeta Phi Beta.
-Fraternities include Kappa Sigma, Sigma Alpha Epsilon, Pi Kappa Alpha, Alpha Tau Omega, Kappa Alpha, Sigma Nu, and Kappa Alpha Psi.
-While approximately 50% of the students are members of Greek organizations, fraternity and sorority lodges at Rhodes are not residential, and most Greek events are open to the entire student body.

 President Charles Diehl prescribed certain rules regarding the design of the fraternity and sorority lodges.
 Each features the same Arkansas sandstone walls, Vermont slate roofs, Indiana limestone trim, and stained glass windows as the rest of campus.
 As a result, Rhodes' fraternity and sorority rows are composed of domestic-scale Gothic lodges featuring variations on the college's distinctive architecture.